Understanding the Different Kinds of UK Work Visas

 Options For Entrepreneurs

 A Tier 1 Entrepreneur Visa is required for people who want to move to the UK to set up a business.
 This visa comes with strict requirements.
-Applicants need to show their business plan, evidence of at least £50,000 in investment funds, plus personal savings to support yourself in the UK.
+Applicants need to show their business plan, evidence of at least £50,000 in investment funds, plus personal savings to support themselves in the UK.
 This visa doesn’t allow the holder to maintain any other kind of employment.
 You’re only allowed to work on your own business.

 How Much is a UK Work Visa?